Cosmian/kms/documentation/docs/cli/main_commands.md

 ---

+## 2.1.9 ckms cc keys rekey

+Rekey the master and user keys for a given access policy.

+Active user decryption keys are automatically re-keyed.
+Revoked or destroyed user decryption keys are not re-keyed.

+User keys that have not been rekeyed will only be able to decrypt data encrypted before this operation.

+### Usage

+`ckms cc keys rekey [options] <ACCESS_POLICY>`

+### Arguments

+`<ACCESS_POLICY>` The access policy to rekey.
+Example: `department::marketing && level::confidential`

+`--key-id [-k] <KEY_ID>` The private master key unique identifier stored in the KMS.
+If not specified, tags should be specified

+`--tag [-t] <TAG>` Tag to use to retrieve the key when no key id is specified.
+To specify multiple tags, use the option multiple times

+## 2.1.10 ckms cc keys prune

+Prune the master and user keys for a given access policy.

+Active user decryption keys are automatically pruned.
+Revoked or destroyed user decryption keys are not.

+Pruned user keys will only be able to decrypt ciphertexts generated after the last rekeying.

+### Usage

+`ckms cc keys prune [options] <ACCESS_POLICY>`

+### Arguments

+`<ACCESS_POLICY>` The access policy to prune.
+Example: `department::marketing && level::confidential`

+`--key-id [-k] <KEY_ID>` The private master key unique identifier stored in the KMS.
+If not specified, tags should be specified

+`--tag [-t] <TAG>` Tag to use to retrieve the key when no key id is specified.
+To specify multiple tags, use the option multiple times

 ## 2.2 ckms cc policy

 Extract or view policies of existing keys, and create a binary policy from specifications